Comprehensive Neuropsychological Assessments from Infants to ‘Late Diagnosis’ Adults.

-A feedback session is typically scheduled with parents two weeks after the testing.
-Specific feedback for the child (with or without parents or therapist present) is strongly recommended and can follow the parent feedback.
+A specific, child-friendly feedback (with or without parents or therapist present) is strongly recommended and can follow the parent feedback.

 The final report is produced shortly after the feedback meeting.
 Reports are easy to read and written for a range of readers including parents, teachers, therapists, and psychiatrists.
 Reports are formatted for use in IEP meetings.
 We send reports to the parents (or guardians) and Pediatrician.
 Reports produced belong to the family who can share the report with whomever they would like.